Skip links

 print("Accuracy:", accuracy)

-Explanation of each line of code:
+Explanation of each line of the svm classifier python code:

 Line 1: Import the necessary libraries.
 We import the SVC class from the sklearn.svm module to create an instance of the SVM classifier.
 We also import the train_test_split function from the sklearn.model_selection module to split the data into training and testing sets.
 Finally, we import the accuracy_score function from the sklearn.metrics module to evaluate the performance of the model.